CHAPTER Rev 2400

 certification statement signed by someone other than a corporate officer,

-general partner, managing member, or the proprietor, shall be accompanied by:
+general partner, managing member, or the proprietor, shall be accompanied by a

 (d)